Leadership and Administration

 Business Office Director

-Sara Brunetti joined North Spring Behavioral Healthcare in January 2006 and brings an array of experience in healthcare.
-Her experience consists of Level 1 Trauma centers, Medical/Surgical hospitals and psychiatric residential treatment centers.
-She graduated from the University of Phoenix with a Bachelor’s of Science in Business Administration/Healthcare in 2004 and earned her M.B.A. in Healthcare Management in 2007.
+Sara Brunetti joined North Spring Behavioral Healthcare in January 2006 and brings 20+ years of experience in the healthcare setting.
+Her experience consists of Level 1 Trauma centers, Medical/Surgical hospitals, Psychiatric Residential Treatment Centers, Acute Psychiatric Hospitals, Partial Hospitalization and Intensive Outpatient Programming.
+She graduated from the University of Phoenix with a Bachelor’s of Science in Business Administration/Healthcare in 2004 and has 72 credits in Psychology and Special Education, and earned her M.B.A. in Healthcare Management in 2007.
 She has expertise in the revenue cycle from admissions to reimbursement.
+She has a strong knowledge of contract review, regulations, policies and procedures in healthcare, local and government laws.
 She offers strong leadership abilities, problem resolution management and stellar customer service.
 Sara’s educational background has assisted her with the psychiatric residential treatment program, and she is able to work with residents and help them obtain a successful discharge from the program.

 Utilization Review Director